Principality of Monaco

 Customs, postal services, telecommunications, and banking in Monaco are governed by an economic and customs union with France.
 The official currency is the euro.

-Though official economic statistics are not published, 2006 estimates placed the gross domestic product at $976.3 million and the per capita income at $30,000.
-Monaco does not publish the figures for unemployment, but in 2005 the rate was estimated to be at 0%.
+Though official economic statistics are not published, 1999 estimates place the national product at $870 million and the per capita income at $27,000.
+The unemployment rate is low, at 3.1% (1998).

 Monaco is noted for its activity in the field of marine sciences.
 Its Oceanographic Museum, formerly directed by Jacques Cousteau, is one of the most renowned institutions of its kind in the world.
 Monaco imports and exports products and services from all over the world.
 There is no commercial agriculture in Monaco.